 - Download and save in your file.

-Printing the Reverse Images
+Printing The Reverse Images : Step by Step

 Often both your image and the printer need to change to print out quality prints.
 Now that you have a quality image, the features of your printer should operate correctly.
 There are quite a few to adjust to before printing.

-Editing the Image
+Editing The Image

 printers have a preview screen that allows editing of the image.
 Features like cropping an image to the size that will be perfect for the t-shirt space, adjusting brightness, contrast, and others are available.
 Choose the ones relevant to image printing.
 Just like in photography, the preview will show you the perfect look of the image.